stephrdev/django-markymark/docs/source/extensions.rst

 Autolink
 --------

-An extension to automatically create anchor tags from urls inspired by Github Flavored Markdown.
+An extension to automatically create anchor tags from urls inspired by `Github Flavored Markdown <https://help.github.com/articles/github-flavored-markdown/>`_.

 The following needs to be added to the settings: